 Guntur is a very important part of the state of Andhra Pradesh as it is considered the cradle of learning and administration.
 It is regarded as one of the most developed cities in the state because it has the maximum of learning institutes and administrative organizations.

-Tourism in the City - Tourist Places in and around Guntur
+Tourism In The City - Tourist Places In And Around Guntur

+Guntur is an important tourist destination of Andhra Pradesh and is famous for Kondaveedu Fort, the Undavalli caves, Amaravati, Uppalapadu Gardens and Prakasam Barrage to name a few.
 Guntur has a tropical climate like most other cities in the state and experiences very hot summers and moderately mild winters.
-The regions receives moderate to heavy rainfall during the monsoon months.
+The region receives moderate to heavy rainfall during the monsoon months.

-Ancient and Modern
+Ancient And Modern

 Guntur district has very ancient history, which could be traced back to as far as 500 BC.
 There is no other known region in the whole of South India whose history can be traced back to this afar.
-During ancient times, the Kingdom of Bhattiprolu exited in the present Guntur district.
+During ancient times, the Kingdom of Bhattiprolu existed in the present Guntur district.
 This has been proven by the carvings on the Idern plates that belonged to Ammaraja I, who was a Vengi Chalukyan king and ruled between 922-929 CE.

 The modern history of Guntur starts with the coming in of the Europeans.
 This ushered in a new era for the city as it gained both national as well as international importance.
 In fact, the French were so impressed with the development of the city that they moved their Army headquarters to Guntur in 1752.

-How to Reach Guntur
+How To Reach Guntur

-Guntur has not airport.
-The nearest domestic airport is at Vijayawaya which is around 96km away from Guntur.
-The nearest international airport is at Hyderabad around 250km away.
+Guntur has no airport.
+The nearest domestic airport is at Vijayawaya which is around 96 km away from Guntur.
+The nearest international airport is at Hyderabad, around 250 km away.
 It has a railway station that is well connected to the rest of the country via good network of rails.
-Trains from major metropolitan cities like Delhi, Kolkotta, Mumbai, Chennai, Hyderabad and Bangalore can be taken for Guntur.
+Trains from major metropolitan cities like Delhi, Kolkata, Mumbai, Chennai, Hyderabad and Bangalore can be taken for Guntur.

-The city has well-maintained roads that can be taken if traveling to Guntur in a private vehicle.
+The city has well-maintained roads that can be taken if travelling to Guntur in a private vehicle.
 There are many buses that ply regularly to the city.
 Deluxe and Volvo buses going to Guntur cost you more than a normal transport bus would.